Morse-Mink Geotechnical Investigation

 How can I learn more or ask additional questions?

-Residents with questions or concerns can reach out to City Engineer Kylor Johnson at kjohnson@newalbanyohio.org or 614.939.2247 for more information.
+Residents with questions or concerns can reach out to City Engineer Justin Wilkinson at jwilkinson@newalbanyohio.org or 614.939.2236 for more information.
 The City will keep residents and businesses informed about the project’s progress and any updates to the investigation schedule.